Table of Contents

 Teams of all shapes and sizes can get value out of Ringy, from insurance agents to higher education to sales reps at SaaS companies.

-At just $99 per month, Ringy is one of the best value software platforms for sales management around.
+At just $109 per month, Ringy is one of the best value software platforms for sales management around.

 Discover everything we have to offer right here.

-Note: Pricing as of November 2022.
+Note: Pricing as of October 2023.

 2. Copper

-Copper is a widely-used CRM platform with some helpful features for managing sales teams.
+Copper is a widely used CRM platform with some helpful features for managing sales teams.

 Their task automation makes it easy to get rid of repetitive manual tasks and free up your day for important activities.
 They integrate deeply with the Google Workspace suite for easy use of multiple software tools and even have some project management functionality.